 From time to time a security held in a Client Account could become the subject of a class action lawsuit.
-For certain Private Wealth Management Accounts and the NB Registered Funds, a third-party vendor has been engaged to identify, assert and file claims in class actions and private action securities litigation on behalf of the client or fund.
+For certain Private Wealth Accounts and the NB Registered Funds, a third-party vendor has been engaged to identify, assert and file claims in class actions and private action securities litigation on behalf of the client or fund.
 Unless a client opts out of the service, such third-party vendor is authorized by client, but not obligated, on client's behalf and with respect to the Client Account, to review client data in order to identify claims, complete claim forms, interact with the administrator, receive settlement funds and distribute such funds, if any, to the Client Account.
 With respect to Separate Accounts for which a third-party vendor is not providing this service, generally, the Qualified Custodian for the account handles any decision to file a claim to participate in a class action settlement, and unless otherwise agreed with the client, NBIA has no responsibilities with regard to the class action process.
-With respect to NB Private Funds, the direction of NBIA, will handle the class action process and file claims.
+With respect to NB Private Funds, typically the Qualified Custodian or other third-party agent engaged by the NB Private Fund, at the direction of NBIA, will handle the class action process and file claims.